Board Member, Korea

 Why am I working at IAWM?

 I am the representative of peoples who are trying to establish the women’s museum not only in Korea but also in Asia.
 I think that IAWM lives up to its beliefs for solidarity and sisterhood of all women.
 Women in Asia are facing rapid changes, while conflicts between traditional and contemporary values are more severe in Asia than anywhere else.
 I believe that the women’s museum will be a space that would help reproduce and preserve the history and culture of women.
 The network with the IAWM helps identify Asian women’s unique values and generality.
 I will be committed to convincing more Asian women will join the IAWM.
-It is my dream to build a new women’s history museum in Korea in the near future and hold the IAWM Congress here.
+It is my dream to hold the IAWM Congress Seoul in the future.